Thailand Visa and Immigration – May 26

 Pre-Arrival and On Arrival Requirements

-- A valid passport (6 months before expiry) or a border pass (selected countries) for arrivals via border checkpoints.
+• A valid passport (6 months before expiry) or a border pass (selected countries) for arrivals via border checkpoints.
+You also need at least 2 pages left within the passport for the visa and border control stamps.

 Visa Exemption, Visa on Arrival, Tourist Visas (Single or Multiple Entry), Extensions – Thailand Visa

-Below you’ll find details on the Visa Exemption, Visa on Arrival and pre-bought Tourist Visa (Single or Multiple Entry).
-For the latter, you don’t need to get one from your local embassy or consulate anymore but can instead use the E-Visa system – create an account and start your application at the official site here.
+Below you’ll find details on the Visa Exemption, Visa on Arrival, pre-bought Tourist Visa (Single or Multiple Entry) and DTV (Destination Thailand Visa).
+You don’t necessarily need to visit your local embassy or consulate anymore but can instead use the E-Visa system – create an account and start your application at the official site here.

 Long term Non-O visas, including Retirement, Spouse and Business, are also available.
 Provided you meet the strict criteria, you can get these once in Thailand or alternatively, it’s also possible to get versions of them from your own Embassy – some countries make it much easier than others.